Estimate your Functional Threshold Power using a 20-minute test, ramp test, or critical power model. Coggan zones included.

 When it's wrong: Ramp tests (e.g. Zwift, TrainerRoad) can overestimate FTP by 5–15% in athletes with strong anaerobic profiles (sprinters, track cyclists) and underestimate in diesel-type endurance athletes who fatigue slowly.
 A single CP12min value without the 3-minute counterpart ignores your W' — you need both points to fit the curve properly.

-Who shouldn't trust this: New cyclists (less than 6 months of structured training) - your maximal efforts won't be truly maximal yet.
+Who shouldn't trust this: New cyclists (less than 6 months of structured training) — your maximal efforts won't be truly maximal yet.
 Riders returning from injury or a long layoff.
 Anyone who hasn't done a genuine all-out effort in the last 8 weeks.
+If your test left you questioning whether you could have held 1 more watt, the number is likely low.
+If you changed position on the bike mid-test, the number is unreliable.